On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Graph Bipartization and Bipartite Homomorphisms

-We note that the proof of Lemma~\ref{lem:bip_homs_non-bip_graph} does not use any modulo calculations, therefore the respective statement applies also to the non-modulo counting problems.

-Faben and Jerrum~\cite[Theorem~8.6]{Faben:15:ParityGraphHoms} show that in order to obtain hardness for $\numHomsTo{H}[2]$ it suffices to show that the problem is hard for a connected component of $H$.
-We note that their line of argumentation also applies to our setting.
+Faben and Jerrum~\cite[Theorem~8.6.]{Faben:15:Parity_Graph_Homs} show that, in order to obtain hardness for $\probNumHom{H}[2]$, it suffices to show that the problem is hard for any connected component of $H$.
+We note that their argumentation also applies to our setting.